 In New York State, the average cost of an inpatient hospitalization is $1900/ day; the average cost of inpatient rehab is $700/ day.
 The total cost of his latest 39 day cycle of 28 days of rehab plus 11 days of hospitalization is approximately $40,900.
 I've previously written that in the last few years alone, this man's recycling costs via hospitals, rehabs and jails have totaled about a million dollars.

-This latest episode of his decades of recycling is a good example of why NOT housing him costs us as much as a quarter of a million dollars per year.
+This latest episode of his decades of recycling is a good example of why NOT housing this man costs as much as a quarter of a million dollars per year.
+Taxpayers pay most of this.

 This man is disabled and has been so thoroughly traumatized by decades of this kind of "assistance" that it's shocking in the extreme.
 I've never seen a worse case in all of my years of doing this work.